• Europes biggest bike selection

 8. Training plans.

 Simply hopping on your bike for a short ride while binge-watching your favourite show is a good idea, but that can get pretty monotonous after a whole season.
-To maximize your indoor training, ensure you're following a comprehensive plan that incorporates short, punchy rides, long zone 2 rides, recovery rides and interval sessions.
-This not only keeps things interesting but also helps you stay motivated and get genuinely fit during the winter.
-And you know what they say: winter miles make summer smiles.
+To maximize your indoor training, ensure you follow a comprehensive plan incorporating short, punchy rides, long zone 2 rides, recovery rides and interval sessions.
+This keeps things interesting and helps you stay motivated and get genuinely fit during the winter.
+And you know what they say: Winter miles make summer smiles.